NordicESMhub/NeIC_proposal/proposal.md

 Danish, Finnish, Norwegian and Swedish HPC providers currently host ESGF nodes.
 Although there have been considerable improvements in the ESGF software, the deployment and reliable maintenance of an ESGF node requires experience and a deep technical understanding of the hardware and ESGF software.
 In addition, knowledge of climate model output formats, project data reference syntax and controlled vocabularies (e.g.CMIP6) is also required.
 This sub-activity will continue to strengthen the collaborative efforts, knowledge sharing and skills development initiated in the NICEST project regarding the deployment and administration of ESGF nodes.

-Regular (monthly) virtual meetings for the Nordic ESGF operations team will be organized and minutes will be publicly available.
+Regular (e.g. monthly) virtual meetings for the Nordic ESGF operations team will be organized and minutes will be publicly available.

 **Task B-2: FAIR climate modeling data for Nordics**